Wildlife Trust (MWT) is a Gambian registered, not-for-profit

 on the butterflies, amphibians bats, and reptiles.

-about the fauna and flora of The Gambia, increase baseline
+database about the fauna and flora of The Gambia, increase

-in Abuko Nature Reserve, distribution of 1,200 copies of an
+animals in Abuko Nature Reserve, distribution of 1,200

-easy to read field guide on common animals to schools and
+copies of an easy to read field guide on common animals

 • Animal Clinic

-The Gambia there are many orphaned and injured animals and
+in The Gambia there are many orphaned and injured animals

-birds.
-To address this problem, Makasutu Wildlife Trust started
+and birds.
+To address this problem, Makasutu Wildlife

-a wildlife clinic at Abuko Nature Reserve in 2002.
+Trust started a wildlife clinic at Abuko Nature Reserve

-sick animals and return them to the wild.
-Some animals stay
+or sick animals and return them to the wild.
+Some animals

-short term while others take longer to heal and rehabilitate.
+stay short term while others take longer to heal and

-of birds such as owls, herons, Senegal Parrots, doves and
+number of birds such as owls, herons, Senegal Parrots,

-egrets, reptiles such as turtles, baby crocodiles, tortoises
+doves and egrets, reptiles such as turtles, baby crocodiles,

-and snakes, mammals such as bushbuck fawn and Patas monkeys.
+tortoises and snakes, mammals such as bushbuck fawn

-Some creatures are later released into the Kiang
+and Patas monkeys.
+Some creatures are later released

 West National Park.

-the now extinct elephant and giraffe.
-However the country
+includes the now extinct elephant and giraffe.
+However

 Over 620 species of fish have been recorded.
 These include